 - Amy Justice was interviewed for an article in Health Affairs entitled, “Living with HIV and growing old.” by T. R. Goldman.

 - The National Heart, Lung, and Blood Institute (NHLBI) released an interview with Matthew Freiberg entitled, “Epidemiologist immerses himself in big data as he studies the link between HIV and cardiovascular disease.”
-Link includes five interview clips.
+Includes five interview clips.

 - HIV InSite posted an article in December 2013, entitled “Polypharmacy in HIV-infected individuals,” which referenced Dr. Jennifer Edelman’s oral presentation from ID week 2013 entitled, “HIV+ individuals on ART are at risk of polypharmacy: more medication increases mortality.”